Māori phonology: Stress

-The first syllable of the prefix whaka- ('to cause something') is never stressed, but if it is added to a word starting with a vowel and forms a diphthong or a long vowel, the resulting syllable moves higher in the syllable hierarchy and might get stressed: whakaputa ('to emerge; to publish'), but whakaako ('to teach').
+The prefix whaka- ('to cause something') is never stressed, but if it is added to a word starting with a vowel and forms a diphthong or a long vowel, the resulting syllable moves higher in the syllable hierarchy and might get stressed: whakaputa ('to emerge; to publish'), but whakaako ('to teach').

 Loanwords from English do not follow the rules at all.
-Many researchers mention considerable variation in stress patterns.
+Many researchers mention considerable variation in stress patterns, which indicates that further research is needed.